Economy of Greater Oslo: Research

 In 2004, the Oslo region was ranked six on innovation in a comparison with the regions of the European Union.
 The Oslo region gets top scores on lifelong learning, working population with tertiary education and public R&D expenses per capita.
 But it is also among Europe’s most developed regions in relation to high-tech employment and innovation co-operation in medium-sized enterprises.

 At the national level, the 2005 European Innovation Scoreboard shows that Norway is one of the most innovative countries in Europe in relation to the most innovative sectors, i.e. business services and computer and related activities.
 The knowledge environment in the Oslo region is the force behind an international level of R&D in a number of specialist areas.
 With short distances and a transparent community, it is easy to develop interdisciplinary collaboration.
 The University of Oslo holds four Nobel Prizes and is the largest knowledge institution in the region, with 30 000 students and 4 600 employees.
 It is located at Gaustad/Blindern, the prime location for R&D in the city of Oslo.
 Other R&D hubs in the region are found at Ås, Kjeller, Kongsberg, Fornebu, Horten and Halden.
-Cost-saving technology is a top priority for Norwegian businesses and Norwegians are quick to pick up new and innovative technological products and ideas, and use them in their daily lives.
+Cost-saving technology is a top priority for Norwegian businesses and Norwegians are quick to pick up new and innovative technological products and ideas and use them in their daily lives.
 The European Innovation Scoreboard 2003 puts Norway second after Denmark on its innovation take-up barometer.
-Norwegians use on average only four years to start using new technologies and Norway in general and the Oslo region in particular are excellent test-beds for new innovative technological products and ideas.
+Norwegians use on average only four years to start using new technologies and Norway in general and the Oslo region in particular are excellent testbeds for new innovative technological products and ideas.
 The Oslo region has seen a strong growth of actors in the regional innovation support system in recent years.
-The regional innovation support system is made up of 23 different actors, including technology transfer offices, science parks, business incubators, venture capitalists and a range of other companies and programmes providing support and assistance in the process of commercialising research based ideas and helping entrepreneurs developing their businesses into the international market place.
+The regional innovation support system is made up of 23 different actors, including technology transfer offices, science parks, business incubators, venture capitalists and a range of other companies and programmes providing support and assistance in the process of commercialising research-based ideas and helping entrepreneurs developing their businesses into the international marketplace.